Nahal Brigade: History

 On 4 September 1982, a four-member Palestinian squad attacked an observation post manned by eight soldiers from the Nahal brigade.
 All the Israeli soldiers surrendered without firing a single bullet.
 Israel was then forced, in two separate exchange deals, to release almost 6000 Palestinian prisoners in exchange for the captured Nahal soldiers.
 The deals were severely criticized in Israel, for being extremely "lopsided".
 The less than heroic behaviour of the Nahal brigade soldiers was also pointed out.
 The Nahal Brigade Commander Gilboa went as far as branding the soldiers of his own brigade as "eight cowards".

 In November 1987, two PFLP-GC fighters managed to slip through the Lebanese-Israeli border on hang gliders.
 One of them was cornered and killed by the IDF.
 The second fighter, Miloud Najah from Tunisia, avoided capture and attacked an IDF base outside Kiryat Shemona in northern Israel, manned by Nahal brigade soldiers.
 In a two minutes exchange of fire, Najah succeeded in killing six Nahal soldiers and wounding another 10, before being killed himself.
 The Palestinian victory was widely celebrated in the Palestinian Occupied Territories and contributed to the outbreak of the First Intifada.

 In November 2002 three Nahal soldiers were killed in an ambush in the Palestinian city of Hebron.
 Another nine IDF soldiers and security personnel were killed in the incident, including Col. Weinberg, the commander of the Hebron brigade, were killed in the clash.
 The battle was widely seen as a victory for the Palestinian Islamic Jihad, who lost three fighters in the incident.

 From August 2019 to June 2021, the brigade was led by Yisrael Shomer.
 On 28 June, Sharon Asman was appointed as the new commander.
 However, three days later, on 1 July, Asman suddenly died during morning training.
 As a result, Shomer was issued command again until a permanent replacement could be found.

 Gaza war

 On 7 October 2023, brigade commander Lt.
 Col. Yonatan Steinberg was killed during the Gaza War.
+The Nahal Brigade has lost 67 soldiers and commanders during the war, including during the October 7 attacks itself.

+War Crimes

 In April 2024, Nochi Mandel, the chief of staff of the Nahal Brigade, was dismissed following the World Central Kitchen aid convoy attack that killed seven aid workers.
 Mandel, a religious nationalist Israeli settler, had previously signed a letter calling for the flow of aid into Gaza to be restricted.

-The Nahal Brigade has lost 67 soldiers and commanders during the war, including during the October 7 attacks itself.
+During the summer of 2024 an elderly Palestinian woman was taken bound and blindfolded for evacuation by an officer.
+However Major Menachem “Mendi” Lasri, (deputy commander of the Nahal Brigade’s 50th Battalion at the time) ordered the officer to get rid of her.
+Witnesses report that she was taken off the Hummer and executed.
+The officer continued on his way.

+In February 2025, Lasri forced an elderly Palestinian in his 80s to act as a human shield by tying an explosive belt to his neck.